 Xioanan would explain that although most people believe these illegal strikes can affect males, it also affects females, and further details what she went through during that fight.

 “The groin getting kneed or kicked does not only affect male fighters,” she continued.
 “So at that moment, what I felt was my bone got hit and I can feel immediately there was some blood and plenty of pain, of course.

 She would gut through the fight but would eventually lose via split decision, and not receive half her paycheck through the win bonus.

-The referee immediately stops the fight, calls a time out and the fighter has up to 5 minutes to recover.
+When a groin strike lands, he referee immediately stops the fight, calls a time out and the impacted fighter has up to 5 minutes to recover.